jonas-raposinha/r-map-plotting/README.md

 ![plot 14](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/14.png)

 Ok, so it looks a bit squeezed.
-I find it easier to deal with that when printing the plot, so bear with me.
-First we need to fix the gradient, since I prefer darker colours to represent higher numbers.
-We specify this in scale_fill_gradient(), in which we can also add a title to the gradient legend.
+I find that easier to deal with when printing the plot, so let's just ignore it for now.
+We do need to fix the gradient though, since darker colours better represent higher numbers than vice versa.
+We specify this through scale_fill_gradient(), in which we can also add a title to the gradient legend.
 The neat thing about ggplot() is that we can just keep adding stuff to the plot object the we created.

 ```
-gg <- gg + scale_fill_gradient(name=filter_text[2], low = "steelblue1", high = "midnightblue", guide = "colourbar")
+gg <- gg + scale_fill_gradient(name = filter_text[2], low = "steelblue1", high = "midnightblue", guide = "colourbar")
 gg
 ```

 ![plot 15](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/15.png)

 That's better.
 Now we take care of the axis labels.
-For the plot title, I like to use str_wrap() to force new lines.
+I like to use str_wrap() to force new lines in plots texts.
 There are other ways but this one plays well with sprintf() that I often use for plot titles (not here though, since the meta data is in Swedish).
 We can also add a caption if we like.

 ```
 gg <- gg + labs(title=str_wrap("J01 excl. metenamin prescriptions, all ages, both sexes for 2017", 45), y="", x="", caption="Source: Swedish Board of Health and Welfare")